jqnatividad/qsv-tabwriter/README.md

 ### Minimum Rust version policy

-This crate's minimum supported `rustc` version is `1.67.0`.
+This crate's minimum supported `rustc` version is `1.90.0`.

-The current policy is that the minimum Rust version required to use this crate can be increased in minor version updates.
-For example, if `crate 1.0` requires Rust 1.20.0, then `crate 1.0.z` for all values of `z` will also require Rust 1.20.0 or newer.
-However, `crate 1.y` for `y > 0` may require a newer minimum version of Rust.

-In general, this crate will be conservative with respect to the minimum supported version of Rust.
+The current policy is to use the latest Rust stable.